roxana-copocean/software-engineer/README.md

 # Backend Engineer's Portfolio Website

-This is a personal portfolio website for a backend engineer, built using React and Sanity as the backend.
+This is a personal portfolio website for a backend engineer, built using React.
 The website showcases the engineer's skills, work experience, and projects.

 ## Technologies